 Water management traditionally has focused on manipulating the world's vast freshwater resources to meet the needs of humans.
 Constraints such as increased development costs and increasing concern for the environment have forced water managers to consider alternative approaches.
 Although water is a renewable resource, worldwide demand for water increases exponentially while quality and quantity of fresh water in many regions is deteriorating fast.
 Water engineers, managers and sector relevant professionals therefore, require a much broader understanding of water issues than previously.
-The purpose of this postgraduate program in water resources development, management, assessment and evaluation, is to provide water-related professionals, engineers and scientists with expert, up-to-date knowledge in the fields of:
+The purpose of this postgraduate program in water resources assessment evaluation, development and management is to provide engineers and scientists with expert, up-to-date knowledge in the fields of:

 - Water Resources

 - Hydraulics and

-- Water Resources Assessment, Evaluation, Development, and Management
+- Water Resources Assessment ,Evaluation, Development and Management

-The Board of Study in Earth Sciences has regularly updated the Masters Programme in Water Resources Management introducing new courses and modifying existing ones to suit national needs.
-This curriculum introduces a five-credit independent study module to improve writing/oral communication skills as applied to Water Resources Management.
+The Board of Study in Earth Sciences has regularly updated the M.Sc. program in Water Resources Management introducing new courses and modifying existing ones to suit national needs.
+This proposal introduces a five-credit independent study module to improve writing/oral communication skills as applied to Water Resources Management.